Welcome to my website. How can I help?

 I'm also always available for media work (television, radio, film and press), consultancy, psychological teaching and training, supervision (especially EMDR supervision), clinical psychological assessments, research consultancy and the production of psychological reports, including psychologicolegal reports.

 Academically, Jamie is Visiting Professor of Psychology at the University of Hertfordshire, Visiting Professor at Northumbria University and Honorary Professor of Psychology at Lomonosov Moscow State University, Moscow and is a patron and trustee of a number of charities.
+He has over 50 publications including 2 edited books and several chapters.

 Learn more about Jamie here.